 All PCOS success stories

-Many health care professionals have also found carbohydrate restriction incredibly effective for helping people with PCOS reverse their disease and get pregnant.15 This includes a group of Australian dietitians that we previously wrote about.
+Some health care professionals have also found carbohydrate restriction incredibly effective for helping people with PCOS reverse their disease and get pregnant.15 This includes a group of Australian dietitians that we previously wrote about.

-Dr. Fox found that compared to only using drugs, adding a low-carb diet for PCOS patients increased the chance of pregnancy from 45 to over 90 percent!
-This saves many people from needing in vitro fertilization, a very expensive option that still sometimes fails, instead getting pregnant in a safe and inexpensive way.
+Dr. Fox found that compared to only using drugs, adding a low-carb diet for PCOS patients increased the chance of pregnancy from 45% to over 90%!16 This may save many people from needing in vitro fertilization, a very expensive option that still sometimes fails, by instead getting pregnant in a safe and inexpensive way.

 Dr. Michael Fox can be contacted at the Jacksonville Center for Reproductive Medicine.

 More about PCOS and keto